Impact of non-stationarity on hybrid ensemble filters: A study with a doubly stochastic advection-diffusion-decay model: Introduction

 where $\xi_{k}$ is the (scalar) true system state, $k$ labels the time instant, $F_{k}$ is the (scalar) model operator, $\sigma_{k}$ is the standard deviation of the forcing, and $\alpha_k \sim {\cal N}(0,1)$ is the driving white noise.
-The double stochasticity means that not only $\alpha_k$ is random, the coefficients $F_{k}$ and ${\sigma}_{k}$ are random sequences by themselves, each satisfying its own linear stochastic model similar to Eq.(\ref{emdlx}) but with a constant operator and a constant magnitude of the forcing. {\em Conditionally on the coefficient processes} $F_{k}$ and ${\sigma}_{k}$ (that is, after their realizations are computed and kept fixed), Eq.(\ref{emdlx}) is a linear model with variable coefficients, whose solution is a non-stationary random process.

-In this research we extend the model Eq.(\ref{emdlx}) to a spatio-temporal random field on the circle by replacing $F_{k}$ with a sum of advection, diffusion, and decay operators whose coefficients are spatio-temporal random fields by themselves.
-The result is the new linear doubly stochastic advection-diffusion-decay model (DSADM), whose solutions are non-stationary conditionally Gaussian random fields with a tunable degree of non-stationarity.
+The model is {\em doubly stochastic} \citep[e.g.][]{tjostheim}, which means that not only the forcing $\alpha_k$ is random, the coefficients $F_{k}$ and ${\sigma}_{k}$ are random sequences by themselves, each defined through its own stochastic model similar to Eq.(\ref{emdlx}) but with a constant model operator and constant magnitude of the forcing. {\em Conditionally on the processes} $F_{k}$ and ${\sigma}_{k}$ (that is, after their realizations are computed and kept fixed), Eq.(\ref{emdlx}) is a linear model with time-varying coefficients \citep[e.g.][Section 11.2.1]{Chatfield}, whose solution is a non-stationary random process.
+In this study we extend the model Eq.(\ref{emdlx}) to the spatiotemporal context.
+The result is a new doubly stochastic advection-diffusion-decay model (DSADM), whose solutions are non-stationary conditionally Gaussian random fields.